Iflier/py-faster-rcnn/README.md

 base on the upstream, this project add imagenet dataset get function in to `dataset.factory`, and the drawing box for checking whether the boxes at right place in image.

-To draw the boxes on image to new file, run:
+To draw the bounding boxes on image to new images, run:
 ```
 ./lib/datasets/imagenet/draw.py
 ```